abronan/scaladock/README.md

 ###Pull and Attach

 Pull and Attach functions are normally done by hijacking the Http connection.
 As it is not a very clean way to do so, those commands are only available through **ssh**.
 You could thus instantiate an Actor listening on `Stdin`, `Stdout` or `Stderr` if you wish and calling actions on the container regarding the situation.

+###Contributing

+1. Fork it

+2. Create your feature branch (git checkout -b my-new-feature)

+3. Commit your changes (git commit -am 'Add some feature')

+4. Push to the branch (git push origin my-new-feature)

+5. Create new Pull Request